We would describe the Shiitake as more technical to grow, than oyster mushrooms. Because of this, we recommend starting with the Oysters first.

 - The Best method would be to purchase an already inoculated sawdust fruiting block.
 The less-dense nature of the block compared to the wood, means the mycelium can colonise it more quickly, meaning it will take less time to start fruiting.

 In both methods, you will also need to initiate the mushroom fruiting by simulating its natural growing conditions.
 We call this technique "creating the perfect autumn storm".
 Basically, it's a way of communicating with it, to let it know winter is coming and they better hurry up and bear children!

 - Slap the block fairly hard.
 This simulates the tree or a branch falling in a storm.

 - Soak it in water: sitting on the forest floor in a massive puddle

 - Put it in the fridge: the late autumn storm is cold!

 - Bring it back into the warmth: The storm has passed, and there are still a few warm days before winter, so needs to grow mushrooms fast!

 See our in-depth guide: How to grow shiitake mushrooms.

 - We make our Shiitake blocks from organic pine sawdust and some soy as nutrition

-- Locally produced on a permaculture farm just south of Levin
+- Everything is 100% kiwi made, on our little permaculture farm just south of Levin